martabragotto/tp_sac/README.md

 CURRENT CONTROL

+To control the current a PI controller is designed to reach the value desired.
+At first, the desired value is determined by the user when calling the function.
+On command line the user need to write "current" followed by the value of the current desired in mAmpere.
+Then the value is used by the controller to determine the dutycycle.

-According to the control scheme realised through simulink the following coefficients for the current PID has been found:
+According to the control scheme realised through simulink the following coefficients for the current PI has been found:

 	KpC = 0,0342717381517845
 	KiC = 25,206814338745

-Then the continuous time control scheme has been translated into C, discret time code as , the following:
+Then the control scheme has been translated into C, discret time code as , the following:

 AntiWindup solution: in order to not realise the control for saturised alfa then if alfa is >1 is then set to 1 and if alfa is <0 is then set to 0.

+Each time the current is sensed, the controller is called and determines a new value for the dutycycle.
+Everytime the motor is stopped, the error is reset to 0 value and the integrator part is set to the initial value 0,5

 The following "currentControl" image shows the functioning of the current control at the set current of 400 mA.